plan-net/core4/docs/source/config.rst

              mechanic of core4 configuration**.
 The configuration sources described above represent a cascade.
-Specify only those configuration settings for your local setup which are different to the standard configuration as defined in core4 and plugin configuration.
+Specify only those configuration settings for your local setup which are different to the standard configuration as defined in core4 and project configuration.
 Use local configuration files or the MongoDB collection ``sys.conf`` for your specific settings.